 Patient ask, "How do you treat basal cell carcinoma?"
 Dr. Bader specializes in the treatment of basal cell carcinoma and will discuss all of your options with you.
 There are different types of basal cell carcinoma and this, in addition to size and location of the tumor, and age and overall health of the patient will all affect the decision as to what treatment is best.
 Dr. Bader will go over all of you options so that you may choose what is best for you!

 Basal cell carcinoma is the most common form of skin cancer.
-This tumor is not life threatening except in the rarest of circumstances.
+This tumor is not life threatening, except in the rarest of circumstances when tumors go untreated for decades.
 For most, basal cell carcinoma grows slowly over years, and appears as a pimple-like growth that bleeds, heals, and re-bleeds.
-If untreated, basal cell carcinoma my penetrate and destroy deeper tissues and can be mutilating.
+If untreated for many years, basal cell carcinoma my penetrate and destroy deeper tissues and can be mutilating.